TarkanJ/TarkanJ/README.md

 - 🌱 I’m looking forward to enjoying a trip to Milano
 - 💞️ I’m looking to collaborate on whatever is now fancy :)
 - 📫 How to reach me -> on tarkanjj@gmail.com or on Instagram
-- - SPRING is HERE AND...We should enjoy the sun as much as we can ;)
+- SUMMER is HERE, YEEAAAY FINALLY!!!
+AND...We should enjoy the SUN as much as we can ;)
+- 🎂 SLOWLY MY BIRTHDAY IS COMMING!!!
-- :) Last update on 25.4.2023
+- :) Last update on 3.7.2023
 <!--
 TarkanJ/TarkanJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.